Viewing user accounts and roles

 Administrators can view user accounts and roles for a specific trial from the Users link in the trial panel.

-Users link in JUMP trial panel
+Users link in ACCESS trial panel

 Viewing user accounts for a trial

 New accounts can be created using the Create a new user button.
-Clicking on a name in the list shows details about that account including name, email address, date of last login and password change.
-The user's password can be reset using the Reset password button on this page.
-This sends a unique password reset link to the user's email address.
+Clicking on a name in the list leads to a page containing details about that account, including name, email address, date of last login and password change.
+The page also contains a list of current roles for the user account and an 'Assign a new role' section, where new roles can be assigned to the account.

-Viewing user account detail
+Viewing user account details page

 The name and email address can be updated by editing the user account.